-Then, the next entries are here to find and install new apps, with one submenu by category: Customization, Files, Games, Integration, …
+Then, the next entries in the left menu are here to find and install new apps, with one submenu by category: Customization, Files, Games, Integration, etc.

 Finally, you can also manage users and groups on NextCloud.

-In the “Users” menu, you can create as many users and groups that you need, and flag it as administrator or not.
+In the “Users” menu, you can create as many users and groups as you need, and flag them as administrators or not.

 Groups are useful in some apps.

-For example, you can create a group “IT” and share a folder to anyone in the group from the “Files” app.
+For example, you can create a group “IT” and share a folder with anyone in the group from the “Files” app.